jithujoshyjy/Cliver/SPEC.md

     expression
 ```

 There exists a **try-catch** expression which handles inline errors or handles errors thrown at the expression level.
-This form doesn't support annotation of the error parameter.
+This form doesn't support annotating the error parameter.

 ```julia
 val someVal = try: expression catch e: expression